agutak/aspnet-onion-template/README.md

 Each template contains:
 - Domain, Application, Persistence, Infrastructure, and API projects,
-- MS SQL and MongoDB persistence layer implementations which user can choose during solution creation,
+- MS SQL and MongoDB persistence layer implementations which the user can choose during solution creation,
 - Optional Entity Framework migrations project,
 - Unit tests and Component tests template projects,

 The template of your choice contains either:
-- API project with REST minimal API's and, optionally, standard controllers
+- API project with REST minimal APIs and, optionally, standard controllers
 - API project with gRPC service

 ## Getting Started

 ### Building nuget package from source code

-To build the nuget package from source code follow the next steps:
+To build the NuGet package from the source code follow the next steps:
 - [install nuget.exe](https://learn.microsoft.com/en-us/nuget/install-nuget-client-tools?tabs=windows#install-nugetexe)
 - run nuget pack command from the root of the repository

   ``` nuget pack aspnet-onion-template.nuspec -NoDefaultExcludes ```

 ### Installing the templates